Nova Scotia in the American Revolution: 1779–1782

 In 1779 the British from Halifax adopted a strategy to seize parts of Maine, especially around Penobscot Bay, and make it a new colony to be called New Ireland.
 It was intended to be a permanent colony for Loyalists and a base for military action during the war.

 In early July 1779, Francis McLean left Halifax and led a British naval and military force into Castine's commodious harbor, landed troops, and took control of the village.
 He began erecting Fort George on one of the highest points of the peninsula.
-Alarmed by this incursion, the Commonwealth of Massachusetts sent the Penobscot Expedition to lay side to the fort and reclaim the territory.
-The siege started on July 25 and lasted three weeks until the arrival of British commander George Collier who crushed the American expedition.
+Alarmed by this incursion, the Commonwealth of Massachusetts sent the Penobscot Expedition to lay siege to the fort and reclaim the territory.
+The siege started on July 25 and lasted three weeks until the arrival of British commander George Collier who defeated the American expedition.
 (The British held New Ireland, the planned loyalist homeland, until the end of the war.
 Instead, the British divided Nova Scotia and named the new Loyalist homeland New Brunswick.)

 At the end of 1779, the British at Halifax experienced some significant losses.
 In December 1779 the schooner Hope wrecked near the Sambro Island Light on the Three Sisters Rocks.
 Captain Henry Baldwin and six other crew were killed.
-Weeks later, 170 British sailors were lost when two vessels – North and St Helena – were wrecked in a storm when entering Halifax harbour.
+Weeks later, 170 British sailors died when two vessels – North and St Helena – were wrecked in a storm when entering Halifax harbour.

 On 10 July 1780, in the Battle off Halifax, the British privateer brig Resolution (16 guns) under the command of Thomas Ross engaged the American privateer Viper (22 guns and 130 men) off Halifax at Sambro Light.
 In what one observer described as "one of the bloodiest battles in the history of privateering", the two privateers began a "severe engagement" during which both pounded each other with cannon fire for about 90 minutes.
-The engagement resulted in the surrender of the British ship and the death of up to 18 British and 33 American sailors.
+The engagement resulted in the surrender of Resolution and the death of up to 18 British and 33 American sailors.

 In May 1781, the local Nova Scotia militia defeated American privateers in the Battle off Cape Split.
 The British and French also clashed in the Naval battle off Cape Breton.
 Finally, the privateers returned in the Raid on Annapolis Royal (1781).
 In the final year of attacks on Nova Scotia, the American privateers fought in the Naval battle off Halifax and the Raid on Lunenburg (1782).